plus3it/watchmaker/docs/customization/ConfigYaml.md

 - `windows`
 - `status`

-These directive or directive-dictionairs are used to govern the overall behavior of watchmaker's execution.
-See the [example config.yaml](https://raw.githubusercontent.com/plus3it/watchmaker/main/src/watchmaker/static/config.yaml) file for generic layout and content.
+These directives or directive-dictionaries are used to govern the overall behavior of watchmaker's execution.
+See the [default config.yaml](https://raw.githubusercontent.com/plus3it/watchmaker/main/src/watchmaker/static/config.yaml) file for generic layout and exemplar-content.

 ## The `watchmaker_version` Directive